 Lots of chalk in the quarterfinals: Despite the competition down to the final 8 teams, each matchup consists of a heavy favorite and underdog.
 The battle of Madrids will be another epic clash but Atletico looked susceptible last round against Leverkusen.
 We’ll take all the chalk and expect a semifinal of Bayern Munich, Juventus, Barcelona, and Real Madrid.

-The Round of 16 began in early February where teams also played a home-and-home series to decide who progresses into the Quarterfinals.
+The Round of 16 begins in early February where teams also play a home-and-home series to decide who progresses into the Quarterfinals.
 Below shows the odds to advance prior to each Round of 16 matchup (via TopBet):

 Bayern Munich -1200 | Shakhtar Donetsk +800